dustismo/heavyfishdesign/_sources/part_transformers.rst.txt

 Splitter
 ========

-Splitter will break a part into 2 pieces, a top and bottom, with using two edges.
+Splitter will break a part into 2 pieces, a top and bottom, using two edges.
 This is especially useful for parts that are too large to fit on a single material.
 Each edge is passed ``from`` and ``to`` Point params to tell the edges where to render.
 The ``bleed_top`` and ``bleed_bottom`` params allow the lines to bleed over